laravel/docs/artisan.md

     $arguments = $this->arguments();

+If the argument does not exist, `null` will be returned.

 Options may be retrieved just as easily as arguments using the `option` method.
 To retrieve all of the options as an array, call the `options` method:

     // Retrieve a specific option...